Agoric/documentation/main/glossary/README.md

 its [section in the JavaScript Distributed Programming Guide](/distributed-programming.md#harden)

 ## IBC
-The Inter-Blockchain Communication protocol, used to by blockchains to communicate with each other.
+The Inter-Blockchain Communication protocol, used by blockchains to communicate with each other.
 A short article about IBC is available [here](https://www.computerweekly.com/blog/Open-Source-Insider/What-developers-need-to-know-about-inter-blockchain-communication).

 ## Invitation